vamolessa/pepper/README.md

 keys | action
 --- | ---
 `cc` | splits all selection in lines
-`c0` | clear all extra cursors and keep only the main cursor `cv` | exit selection mode
+`cd` | clear all extra cursors and keep only the main cursor `cv` | exit selection mode
-`co` | swap the anchor and position of all cursors `cj`, `ck` | add a new cursor to the line bellow/above the bottom/top cursor `cn`, `cp` | set next/previous cursor as main cursor `c/` | reduce selections to their insersection with search ranges
+`co` | swap the anchor and position of all cursors `cj`, `ck` | add a new cursor to the line bellow/above the bottom/top cursor `cn`, `cp` | set next/previous cursor as main cursor `cs` | search inside selections and only keep those ranges `cS`, `CS` | search inside selections and remove those ranges `cf` | filter selections and keep those that contain the search pattern `cF`, `CF` | filter selections and remove those that contain the search pattern

 binding | expands to | action
 --- | --- | ---